 Accessing API keys in the console.
 Actual keys have been redacted from this image.

-To retrieve the API keys for a Privy app, select your desired app in the console's App Dropdown, and then click the 'API Keys' link in the navigation bar.
+To retrieve the API keys for a Privy app, select your desired app in the console's sidebar, and then click 'API Keys'.

 This will take you the selected app's API Keys page, where you can retrieve the following values:

 Your app ID is used to identify your Privy app, and is necessary to initialize the